The Residence, Etihad’s A380 Three-Room Suite: Details, Pricing, And More

 How expensive is an upgrade to The Residence on Etihad?

 Upgrades to The Residence are available to those confirmed in first class on the Etihad A380.
-You can either upgrade at the time of booking, or after the fact, through Etihad’s booking management function.
+You can either upgrade at the time of booking (during the seat selection process), or after the fact, through Etihad’s booking management function.

 One major restriction to be aware of is that you need to be booking directly through Etihad in order to upgrade.
 It’s fine if you paid cash for your ticket or redeemed Etihad Guest miles, though a partner award ticket (booked through a program like American AAdvantage) wouldn’t qualify.

-Etihad doesn’t publish the costs for upgrades to The Residence, but based on doing a quick search just now:
+Etihad doesn’t publish the costs for upgrades to The Residence, but based on doing some searches, the pricing is currently as follows (this is different than in the past):

-• Between Abu Dhabi and New York, an upgrade from first class to The Residence costs AED 14,660, or ~$3,900
+• Between Abu Dhabi and Toronto, an upgrade from first class to The Residence costs AED 11,720, or $3,191 USD

 Note that you can also upgrade tickets from first class to The Residence using Etihad Guest miles, though it’s not a very good deal.
-On the Abu Dhabi to London route, expect to pay at least 285,000 miles, while on the Abu Dhabi to New York route, expect to pay at least 570,000 miles.
+You’ll consistently get under one cent of value per point, which isn’t how I’d be looking to redeem my points.

 Also note that the upgrade cost is the same whether you’re upgrading one or two passengers.
 You’d think the cost would be less if upgrading two passengers, since you’re making two first class seats available, rather than one.
 In terms of spaciousness, you might almost be better off just upgrading one person and keeping a second first class seat.

 However, note that only people confirmed in The Residence can use it, so if you’re traveling as a couple and only upgrade one person, don’t expect that you’ll both be able to use The Residence.
-However, I imagine the crew has some discretion there.
+However, I imagine the crew has some discretion there, and reports seem to be mixed as to how strictly that’s enforced.

 What’s included with a ticket in The Residence on Etihad?